-- The components and their attributes an overview (reinforcements, matrices and interfaces), (3 hrs) - Properties of the matrix materials (Thermosets/thermoplastics, metals, ceramics, structure & mechanical behaviour), (2 hrs) - Properties of fibres and particles (Glass fibres, organic fibres, carbon fibres, ceramic particles and fibres; processing, structure, mechanical response), (2 hrs) - Composite manufacture (Plies, weaves, preforms, moulding, pultrusion, filament winding, powder metallurgy, casting spraying), (2 hrs) - Mechanics of reinforcement (Rule of mixtures, anisotropy, laminate structures, stress- strain response), (3 hrs) - Basic stress analysis and failure mechanisms (Stress transfer and partitioning, multiple failure events, progression of fracture, toughness), (3 hrs) - Fatigue design considerations (Damage progression, reinforcement effects); (3 hrs) - Environmental effect on / of composites and joining techniques; (2hrs)

-Intended Learning Outcomes:

-Technical Outcomes

-Upon completion of the module the student will have:

-- A detailed understanding and wide-ranging knowledge of the engineering usage of composite materials. - Appreciation of the important inter-relationship between structure, processing and properties for advanced materials. - The ability to undertake structural design calculations for composite materials.

-MEng
+• The components and their attributes - an overview (reinforcements, matrices and interfaces), (3 hrs)

+• Properties of the matrix materials (Thermosets/thermoplastics, metals, ceramics, structure & mechanical behaviour), (2 hrs)

+• Properties of fibres and particles (Glass fibres, organic fibres, carbon fibres, ceramic particles and fibres; processing, structure, mechanical response), (2 hrs)

+• Composite manufacture (Plies, weaves, preforms, moulding, pultrusion, filament winding, powder metallurgy, casting spraying), (2 hrs)

+• Mechanics of reinforcement (Rule of mixtures, anisotropy, laminate structures, stress- strain response), (3 hrs)

+• Basic stress analysis and failure mechanisms (Stress transfer and partitioning, multiple failure events, progression of fracture, toughness), (3 hrs)

+• Fatigue design considerations (Damage progression, reinforcement effects); (3 hrs)

+Environmental effect on / of composites and joining techniques; (2hrs)
-- A comprehensive knowledge and understanding of the scientific principles and methodology necessary to underpin their education in their engineering discipline, and an understanding and know-how of the scientific principles of related disciplines, to enable appreciation of the scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1m) - Awareness of developing technologies related to own specialisation (SM4m) - Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems (EA4m)

-- A critical awareness of current problems and/or new insights most of which is at, or informed by, the forefront of the specialisation (SM8m) - Understanding of concepts relevant to the discipline, some from outside engineering, and the ability to evaluate them critically and to apply them effectively, including in engineering projects (SM9m) - Advanced level knowledge and understanding of a wide range of engineering materials and components (P12m) - A thorough understanding of current practice and its limitations, and some appreciation of likely new developments (P9m) - Ability to apply engineering techniques, taking account of a range of commercial and industrial constraints (P10m)

-Assessment: Examination (75%)

-Assessment Description: Assessment is via an Examination, worth 75% and Assignment 1 (25%) which is a 1500 word report.
+Intended Learning O outcomes: Technical Outcomes a madula the student will have • • ne module the student will have: nding and wide-ranging knowledge of the engineering usage of composite materials. mportant inter-relationship between structure, processing and properties for advanced ake structural design calculations for composite materials.
+Accreditation Outcom es (AHEP) MEng underpin their educati scientific principles of owledge and understanding of the scientific principles and methodology necessary to on in their engineering discipline, and an understanding and know-how of the related disciplines, to enable appreciation of the scientific and engineering context, nderstanding of relevant historical, current and future developments and technologies oping technologies related to own specialisation (SM4m) nd the ability to apply, an integrated or systems approach to solving complex MSc A critical awareness forefront of the specia of current problems and/or new insights most of which is at, or informed by, the lisation (SM8m) evaluate them criticall ncepts relevant to the discipline, some from outside engineering, and the ability to y and to apply them effectively, including in engineering projects (SM9m) wledge and understanding of a wide range of engineering materials and components ( ) nding of current practice and its limitations, and some appreciation of likely new developments (P9m) Ability to apply engir (P10m) neering techniques, taking account of a range of commercial and industrial constraints Assessment: Examination (75%) Assignment 1 (25%) Resit Assessment: Examination (Resit instrument) (100%) - otion: Assessment is via an Examination, worth 75% and Assignment 1 (25%) which is a 1500 word report.
 The quality of English does not form part of the assessment.

-Moderation approach to main assessment: Universal second marking as check or audit
+is a 1500 word report.
+The quality of English does not form part of the assessment.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit